Muhammad Muhsin Ibrahim

 It often starts just like that, for to them, every Muslim is a potential threat, a terrorist.
 It is extremely awkward, if not annoying, to someone like me who was born and reared in an almost 99% Muslims community.
 Hitherto I didn’t know that being Muslim means that much and weighs that loads; some feel even reluctant to disclose their belief.
 Muslims living in multi-religious and non-Muslims majority societies today have a lot of stories to tell.
 The story is sometimes nasty in conservative, religiously touchy and volatile places like

 But why all the fuss, you may ask.
-Generally identity, especially religious one, is highly polemical and extremely abstract.
-For instance, my ‘Muslimness’ is neither determinable based on my appearance and gait, nor proportional to my humanity and humane.
-Despite the whopping population of more than 1.5 billions worldwide, hundreds of millions of Muslims live in shambles due to the raging religious stereotype, which results to marginalisation and sometimes worse, as aforesaid.
-Needless to say, the reports of suicide bombs and other terror acts allegedly perpetuated by some miscreants calling themselves Muslims is a commonplace today.
+Generally, identity, especially religious one, is highly polemical and extremely abstract.
+For instance, my ‘Muslimness’ is neither determinable based on my appearance and gait nor proportional to my humanity and humane.
+Despite the whopping population of more than 1.5 billion worldwide, hundreds of millions of Muslims live in shambles due to the raging religious stereotype, which results to marginalisation and sometimes worse, as aforesaid.
+Needless to say, the reports of suicide bombs and other terror acts allegedly perpetrated by some miscreants calling themselves Muslims is a commonplace today.
 Al Qaeda, IS/

 Do you know that extremism has no place in true Islam?
-Ironically however, the few who subscribed to it always make the news headlines, while others who are paragons of moderation and peace loving lots are barely heard of on the mostly western and western-influenced media.
+Ironically, however, the few who subscribed to it always make the news headlines, while others who are paragons of moderation and peace loving lots are barely heard of on the most western and Western-influenced media.
 This modern world owes much to Muslims as they have a very long history in developing it.
 Malise Ruthven in his “excellent little book”, Islam: A Very Short Introduction published by Oxford University Press explains that:

 “No one need doubt that, at the level of civilization, an unprecedented degree of knowledge, excellence, and sophistication was achieved in Islam several centuries before the Renaissance occurred in Europe, or that, as many scholars have noted, much of the groundwork for the scientific and philosophical thought that would flourish in the West was laid in Muslim lands” (Ruthven 2012:17).